liampshaw/Smil-Growth-2019/README.md

 ## Warning

 **Disclaimer**: this reanalysis is my own work.
 The results will not exactly reproduce the figures or values in Smil (2009).
-In particular, I  am aware of the following issues:
+In particular, I  am aware of the following issues with some of the fits:

 * 1.17.2 - no fit available.
 I am not aware of an easy off-the-shelf way to fit an asymmetrical logistic in R (not a model I have ever used    and not aware of an implementation).
 I attempted to fit my own specification of model but it was very slow and didn't seem to be converging.
 * 4.13 - the fit fails completely.
 I think since here I am fitting a logistic but should probably try exponential.